garethtdavies/zqw-docs/docs/using-zec-qt-wallet.md

 ### Export a single private key

 To export a single private key on the **Balance** tab right click on the address and choose **Get private key** from the context menu.
-Alternatively on the **Receive** tab choose the address in question and click the **Export Private Key**.
+Alternatively, on the **Receive** tab choose the address in question and click the **Export Private Key**.
 The output of both is the private key which you can copy to a secure storage medium or be used to import into other applications.

 ![backup private key](images/backup-private-key.png)